FELONY DUI – DUI CAUSING INJURY

 If you are convicted of personally inflicting great bodily injury, that offense is generally both a serious felony and a violent felony.
 This means the offense is a “strike prior.”

 Felony DUI: Prior Convictions

-If you have three (or more) prior DUI convictions, your 4th DUI within 10 years is punishable as a felony under Vehicle Code 23550.
+If you have three (or more) prior DUIs, your 4th DUI within 10 years is a felony under Vehicle Code 23550.

-Defense attorneys file statements in mitigation if you have been convicted of Felony DUI.
-This statement says why probation should be granted and why the court should sentence you to the lower prison term, if probation isn’t granted.
+Defense attorneys put together mitigation if you have been accused of Felony DUI.
+This says why probation should be granted and why the court should sentence you to the lower prison term, if probation isn’t granted.

-If you have been charged, arrested for DUI with injury or Felony DUI, Contact The Law Office of Richard Wagner 714-721-4423 Free Consultation
+If you have been charged/arrested for DUI with injury or Felony DUI, call The Law Office of Richard Wagner – at 714-721-4423 – Free Consultation.